bhadrinath95/tencTech/README.md

 2. Can I write articles for Tenc tech?

-    Currently, Tenc Tech is solely written and managed by me.
-In future there is an idea of extending for guest articles.
+    Currently, Tenc Tech is solely written and managed by staff users.
+In future there is an idea of extending for other users.

 3. Can I share your articles on facebook?